 AITC can have a short-term harmful effect on beneficial soil microorganisms and mutualistic fungal interactions.
-However, long term soil effects for other fumigation agents is relatively non-existent, as they have not been as widely utilized as methyl bromide and have only received considerable attention since the ban on methyl bromide in 2005.
+However, data on long-term soil effects is relatively non-existent, as other fumigation agents have not been as widely utilized as methyl bromide and have only received considerable attention since the ban on methyl bromide in 2005.